zzonyo/trust-docs-test/source/index.html.md

 |	orderStatus		|	string		|	Order status, valid value: partial-filled, filled						|
 |	remainAmt		|	string		|	Remaining amount (for buy-market order it's remaining value)									|

-Note:<BR>
+Note:<br>
-- Stop limit order's type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<BR>
+- Stop limit order's type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<br>
-- If a taker’s order matching with multiple orders at opposite side simultaneously, the multiple trades will be disseminated over separately instead of merging into one trade.<BR>
+- If a taker’s order matching with multiple orders at opposite side simultaneously, the multiple trades will be disseminated over separately instead of merging into one trade.<br>

 ```json
 {